 Sec.
 7-1.
 Purchasing Limitations.
 No purchases, including purchases made using school internal accounts, shall be made except as provided in these Rules.
 No officer or employee not expressly authorized by these Rules shall make any purchase on behalf of the Board of Education or enter into any contract of purchase, verbal or written, for any apparatus, equipment, supplies, service, repairs, goods, wares or merchandise of any kind or description, or accept any of them on approval or otherwise.
-No officer or employee of the Board of Education shall during a fiscal year expend or contract to be expended any money, or incur any liability, or enter into any contract without an appropriation therefore, or in excess of: i) the amount appropriated in the budget; ii) the amount authorized in a Board Report; iii) the amount authorized by an Officer pursuant to the exercise of their delegated authority; or, iv) the compensation amount stated in the contract.
+No officer or employee of the Board of Education shall during a fiscal year expend or contract to be expended any money, or incur any liability, or enter into any contract without an appropriation therefore, or in excess of: (a) the amount appropriated in the budget; (b) the amount authorized in a Board Report; (c) the amount authorized by an Officer pursuant to the exercise of their delegated authority; or, (d) the compensation amount stated in the contract.
 Any contract, verbal or written, made in violation of this section is void as to the Board of Education.

 Sec.
 7-2.
-Procurement Policy; Requests for Information, Request for Proposals and/or Qualifications, and Bid Solicitations
+Procurement Policy for Biddable and Non-Biddable Items; Requests for Information, Request for Proposals and/or Qualifications, and Bid Solicitations